sportradar/MtsSdkNet/Readme.txt

 Notice: before starting DemoProject make sure to enter your bookmaker access token in app.config file
 	and restore nuget packages by right-clicking the solution item and selecting "Restore NuGet Packages".

 The SDK is also available via NuGet package manager.
-Use the followin command in the Package Manager Console to install it along with it's dependencies
+Use the following command in the Package Manager Console to install it along with it's dependencies
 	- Install-Package Sportradar.MTS.SDK

 The SDK uses the following 3rd party libraries which must be added via the NuGet package manager